Detecting Thermodynamic Phase Transition via Explainable Machine Learning of Photoemission Spectroscopy: Methods

 \section{Methods}

-\subsection{Simulated ARPES Data}
+\subsection{Simulated ARPES data}

-ARPES data simulation is primarily based on the phenomenological model described in Ref.~\onlinecite{he2021superconducting}.
-The superconducting pairing onset temperature $T_{\rm gap}$ is determined by the gap opening temperature, and the thermodynamic transition temperature $T_c$ is determined by the steepest change of quasiparticle linewidth\,\cite{he2018rapid,chen2022unconventional}.
-The spectral function used in the simulation takes the following form:
+ARPES data simulations are based on the phenomenological model described in He et al.\,\cite{he2021superconducting}, which applies to a broad range of superconducting materials\,\cite{norman1998, cho2019strongly, sacepe2011localization,sacepe2008disorder}.
+The spectral function used in the simulation is given by: